We may earn a commission when you buy through links in our articles. Learn more.

 There are eight tiers to Dota 2’s complex ranking system starting all the way at the bottom with Herald and escalating all the way to Immortal.
 Every single tier, apart from Immortal, has five sub-ranks within them, with one being the lowest and five the highest.
 Therefore there are 36 ranks in Valve’s iconic MOBA.

-You’ll see from the rank badges above that there are quite a few for Immortal.
-That’s because, depending on where you place in the Immortal leaderboards, you’ll get a sparkly badge to show off – but they don’t can’t as individual ranks.
+You’ll see from the rank badges above that there are a few variations for Immortal.
+That’s because, depending on where you place in the Immortal leaderboards, you’ll get a sparkly badge to show off – but they don’t technically count as individual ranks.

 Dota 2 champion weilding a fiery sword with a dragon in the background

-Once ranked has been unlocked (and you’ve linked your phone number to your Steam account), you’ll need to complete ten matches before you get your first rank.
-This will be determined only by your win/loss ratio and your overall MMR – not by your performance in the match.
+Once ranked has been unlocked (and you’ve linked your phone number to your Steam account), you’ll need to complete ten placement matches before you get your first rank so that Valve can work out your MMR (more on that in a moment) and find you a starting rank.

 After that players will lose or gain ranks as their MMR alters over time.
-The ranking system rules do not change as players progress up the ladder, unlike Valorant ranked, but ranks will be reset over time as new seasons come and go.
+Once your MMR rises above a rank’s threshold, you will ascend to that rank.
+The ranking system rules do not change as players progress up the ladder, but ranks will be reset over time as new seasons come and go.

 What is Dota 2 MMR?